-Amid the seemingly endless national media coverage of Colorado's legalization of marijuana, including legalization's effect on drugged driving, Colorado lawmakers are also focusing on the more well-known issue of drunk driving.
-A proposed measure currently in the state House of Representatives would make repeat drunk driving convictions a felony, regardless of whether the drunk driver was in an accident or injured another person while on the road.
+Amid the seemingly endless national media coverage of Colorado's legalization of marijuana, including legalization's effect on drugged driving, Colorado lawmakers and Weld County attorneys are also focusing on the more well-known issue of drunk driving and Colorado DUI laws

 Driving under the influence is dangerous, whether the intoxicating substance is alcohol, marijuana or other drug.
 While Colorado may soon debate making penalties even tougher, even a one-time conviction can bring life-altering consequences.
-A misdemeanor is no laughing matter, and a revocation of driving privileges can affect a person's ability to get to work and provide for family.Colorado residents facing DUI charges should contact an experienced criminal defense attorney to ensure their rights are protected throughout court proceedings.
+A misdemeanor is no laughing matter, and a revocation of driving privileges can affect a person's ability to get to work and provide for family.Colorado residents facing Colorado DUI penalties

+: an experienced criminal defense attorney to ensure their rights are protected throughout court proceedings.